-The SAGE 4400 uses the latest electronic technology for reliability, speed and maintainability.
+The SAGE 3030X uses the latest electronic technology for reliability, speed and maintainability.
 It is intended for use where limited on-board I/O is acceptable, yet is capable of polling a wide variety and number of IEDs or other devices.

-The SAGE 4400 has the following new features:
+The SAGE 3030X has the following new features:

 - Web Browser "UIF" User InterFace configuration tool

-- Uses Chrome or Internet Explorer.
+- 1. Uses Internet Explorer.
+See Internet Explorer Requirements for SAGE RTU's for a list of supported and configuration requirements.
+There are also guides for IE 8, 9, 10, and 11 respectively in the FAQ section of our documentation site.

+- 2. Starting with C3414-500-S02K0 firmware, Google Chrome is also supported without any special requirements.

 - Full MTU / IED Protocol Library Standard

-- Built-in dual 10/100 MB Ethernet ports
+- Built-in 10/100 MB Ethernet port

 - 16 Built-in RS232 Communications Ports

 - Dedicated User Configuration Port

 - Dedicated Serial Dial-up Port

 - Over 100 LEDs for positive visual indications

-- 1. Power, Run, Reset, Local, Time Source Failed, IED Failed, User Logged IN, Config Changed, RLL Running, Ethernet Link, Alarms 1 & 2

-- 2. Communications LEDs (RX, TX, RTS, CTS, and DCD/+5V on each port) - Continuous IRIG-B output with built-in bus to all comm. ports for IRIG-B, GPS, RTC, or Protocol time synchronization - Rugged relay style metal enclosure for easy mounting - PC/104 Bus Architecture - Designed specifically for Electric Utility Applications - (Meets IEEE 472, ANSI C37.90 SWC & C3790.1 standards) - Optional Internal GPS Receiver - Optional Internal 3 Port Ethernet Switch
+- 1. Power, Run, Reset, Local, Time Source Failed, IED Failed, User Logged IN, Config Changed, RLL Running, Ethernet Link, Alarms 1 & 2 - 2.
+Communications LEDs (RX, TX, RTS, CTS, and DCD/+5V on each port) - Continuous IRIG-B output with built-in bus to all comm. ports for IRIG-B, GPS, RTC, or Protocol time synchronization - Wide range input power supply for standard Substation voltages - Rugged relay style metal enclosure for easy mounting - PC/104 Bus Architecture - Designed specifically for Electric Utility Applications - (Meets IEEE 472, ANSI C37.90 SWC & C3790.1 standards) - Optional up to 256 analog inputs (requires a C3830 PC/104 AI card) - Optional Internal GPS Receiver - Optional Internal 3 Port Ethernet Switch - Optional External Digital & Analog Inputs and SBO Control Output points - 1.
+Up to 224 Digital or 112 Accumulators Inputs - 2.
+Up to 256 Analog Inputs - 3.
+Up to 64 T/C Momentary and Latching Control Outputs - 4.
+Up to 256 1ms SOE with C3835 PC/104 expansion card.
+Possible to stack 2 C3835 to enable up to 512 1ms SOE points if C3830 Analog Inputs are not in use.